jekyll/jekyll/docs/_docs/plugins/installation.md

 ```
 ## Using a Gemfile

-The maintenance of various gem dependencies may be greatly simplified by using a Gemfile (usually at the root of site's source) in conjunction
+The maintenance of various gem dependencies may be greatly simplified by using a Gemfile (usually at the root of the site's source) in
-with a Rubygem named `bundler`.
-The Gemfile however **should** list all the primary dependencies of your site, including Jekyll itself, not
+conjunction with a Rubygem named `bundler`.
+The Gemfile however **should** list all the primary dependencies of your site, including Jekyll
-just gem-based plugins of the site because bundler narrows the scope of installed gems to just *runtime dependencies* resolved by evaluating
+itself, not just gem-based plugins of the site because Bundler narrows the scope of installed gems to just *runtime dependencies* resolved by
-the Gemfile.
+evaluating the Gemfile.
 For example:

 ```ruby
 source "https://rubygems.org"